Aminkomeili/LinuxMasterclass/README.md

 ## License

-The content in this repository is licensed under the [MIT License](LICENSE).
+The content in this repository is licensed under the [GPL-3.0 license](LICENSE).
 You are free to use, modify, and distribute the material for personal or commercial purposes.
 Please refer to the LICENSE file for more details.